antirose/CovidInfectionAnalysis/README.md

 Communication Protocols: Our group name is Endless Knot.
 The members exchange information on Slack and document notes on Google Docs.
 Group meetings are held virtually on Zoom.
 We collaborate on our codes through GitHub, which include our repository (CovidInfectionAnalysis), branches, commits, and pull requests.

 # Machine Learning Flowchart
-•	Data Wrangling: We checkedout the data quality, sorting, filtering using PYTHON.
-We cleaned by missing data, outliers, reshaping data, calculating.
-We removed many unnecessary columns.
-Find the null values- use dropna() • Convert strings to numbers.
+•	Data Wrangling: We checked out the data quality by sorting and filtering with PYTHON.
+We cleaned missing data and removed outliers.
+We omitted several unnecessary columns.
+We found the null values, used dropna() and converted strings to numbers.

 # Data Preprocessing
 •	Preparing data for machine learning